8.3 Allegations Against Persons who Work with Children

 - To maintain information databases in relation of all allegations and produce qualitative and quantitative reports for the LSCB and Department for Education;

-- Chairing Strategy Meetings and liaising with chairs of Strategy Meetings (if not chairing) (see Section 11, Strategy Meeting);
+- Chairing Multi-Agency LADO Meetings and liaising with chairs of Multi-Agency LADO Meetings (if not chairing);

 - To contribute to LSCB inter agency training programmes and awareness raising across all agencies;

-- To provide assistance to agencies in the discussion regarding suspension (the power to suspend is vested in the employer alone);
+- To provide assistance to agencies in the discussion regarding suspension (the power to suspend is vested in the employer alone, it is not a LADO decision);

 - To liaise with the Police and the Crown Prosecution Service;

-- To discuss with the Senior Manager the possibility of referral to the Disclosure and Barring Service, or to the appropriate Regulatory Authority (see Section 14, Action Following a Criminal Investigation or a Prosecution).
+- Discuss with the employer their responsibility to refer to the Disclosure and Barring Service, or to the appropriate Regulatory Authority (see Section 14, Action Following a Criminal Investigation or a Prosecution).

 2.2 Named Senior Officer